 Judy retired from Northrop Grumman in 2015 to become a Fellow at the Advanced Leadership Initiative at Harvard, where she spent a year in residence.
-Following her time at Harvard, she returned to New Orleans to pursue a career in public service and now rejoined SPS&R, where she will continue that work.
+Following her time at Harvard, she returned to New Orleans to pursue a career in public service and rejoined SPS&R, where she continues that work.

 In 2011, Judy was appointed chair of the ABA Standing Committee on the Federal Judiciary, which evaluates all prospective nominees to the federal bench.
-Earlier, Judy served as the ABA lead representative to the United Nations, as a member of the ABA Board of Governors and its executive committee, and as a member of the ABA Task Force on Building Public Trust in the American Justice System.
+Earlier, Judy served as the ABA lead representative to the United Nations, as a member of the ABA Board of Governors and its executive committee, and as a member of the ABA Commission on Women in the Profession and the Task Force on Building Public Trust in the American Justice System.
 Most recently, she served as the chair of the ABA Presidential Commission on the Future of Legal Services and as a special advisor to the ABA Center for Innovation.
 She is a member of the American Law Institute and has previously served on the Board of Directors of the American Bar Foundation where she is a Fellow.

 Judy’s commitment to public service began years ago when she and other members of the Louisiana Bar undertook an effort to establish the New Orleans Pro Bono Project.
 She also has served as a Distinguished Access to Justice Pro Bono Fellow for Southeast Louisiana Legal Services.

 She has chaired the New Orleans Bar Association Young Lawyers Section, the Louisiana State Bar Association Committee on Minority Involvement in its inaugural year, 1989, the LSBA Professionalism and Quality of Life Committee, and the LSBA Post-Conviction Death Penalty Representation Committee.

-She has been a member of the ABA House of Delegates since 1991 and has served as a member of the ABA Task Force on Attorney-Client Privilege, the Council of the ABA Center on Diversity.
-She currently serves as vice-president of the World Justice Project.
+She has been a member of the ABA House of Delegates since 1991 and has served as a member of the ABA Task Force on Attorney-Client Privilege, and the Council of the ABA Center on Diversity.
+She currently serves as vice-president of the World Justice Project and on the board of the Louisiana Supreme Court Historical Society.